 Harford Technical High School, located in Bel Air, admits students countywide on a competitive basis within each career and technical program offered.
 Selection criteria include academic record, good citizenship and technical interest in the 19 state-approved programs available.
-Among those programs are food preparation and management; construction trades; automotive and welding programs; computer-aided design; floral design, and licensed cosmetology.
+Among those programs are food preparation and management; construction trades; automotive and commercial welding programs; computer-aided design; floral design, and licensed cosmetology.
 While at Harford Tech or shortly thereafter, students can earn certification or licensure in their respective fields, leading to employment.

 According to data provided to The Dagger by Harford County Public Schools, 272 students were selected from a pool of 681 applicants and enrolled as Harford Tech freshman for the 2011 – 12 school year.
 Of the remaining applicants, 206 students were waitlisted; 116 were “not invited” based on the application criteria; 85 declined to enroll and 2 declined to be put on the waiting list.
 The number of applications to Harford Tech increased nearly 10% from 2009 to 2011, while the capacity has remained unchanged.

 Applicants to Harford Tech come from all nine HCPS middle schools, from the alternative education program and from private schools.
 More than half of the HCPS applicants for the 2011-12 school year came from Aberdeen, Edgewood and Magnolia middle schools.
 Students from those three schools also made up more than half of those put on the waiting list and two-thirds of those who were “not invited”.